 Bayesian model selection

-Frequentist model selection is not the only type, but I know less about Bayesian model selection.
+Frequentist model selection is not the only type, although you can miss learning about this in introductory Bayesian statistics.
 What is model selection in a Bayesian context?
 Surely you don’t ever get some models with zero posterior probability?
-In my intro Bayesian classes I learned that one simply keeps all the models weighted by posterior likelihood when making predictions.
+In my intro Bayesian classes, I learned that one simply keeps all the models weighted by posterior likelihood when making predictions.
 But sometimes we wish to get rid of some models.
 When does this work, and when not?

 🏗